Adellama75/Adellama75.github.io/_posts/2025-07-21-how-to-succeed-1.md

 I like the way a few economic historians talk about it in particular: Fukuyama, Solow, Douglass North.

-North talks about institutions.
-[developing countries needs stable institutions for development]

-Fukuyama talks about state capacity.
-[State-Building: Governance and World Order in the 21st Century - Fukuyama ]

-Solow talks about capital stock.
-[developing countries need power, water and roads.
-Without these factors, places do not develop.]

-The common thread between them is that they have theories for what prerequisites present at t=0 are necessary and sufficient to make a country grow, once you press play.
+North talks about [institutions](https://www.aeaweb.org/articles?id=10.1257%2Fjep.5.1.97).
+Fukuyama talks about [state strength](https://muse.jhu.edu/article/54670).
+Solow talks about [capital stock](https://www.jstor.org/stable/1926047).
+The common thread between them is the question of what prerequisites present at t=0 are necessary and sufficient to make a country grow, once you press play.

 Here is a simplified model: